vanFoeken/Draughts10x10/README.md

 Move animation.

-What you see is what you get.
+Player is white and level is 3 by default (screenshot.png), what you see is what you get.
 Have fun!!